 3.2.2.
 Calculate the coeﬃcient of variation CV = SD/mean*100 for the raw attenuation data.
-Exclude channels in which the CV is above a predefined percentage (e.g., 10%; see for instance van der Kant et al.22).
+Exclude channels in which the CV is above a predefined percentage (e.g., 10%; see for instance van der Kant et al.21).

 3.2.3.
-If in doubt whether to exclude a channel or not, plot the power spectrum of the signal.
+Plot the power spectrum of the signal.
 If there is no heartbeat visible in the signal spectrum around 1 Hz, as indicated by an increased power in this frequency band, exclude the channel from the analysis.

 3.2.4.
 Visually inspect all data before and/or after preprocessing.
 Decide whether to include the channel based on the objective criteria, described in 3.2.1 – 3.2.3, as well as on subjective visual detection of noisy channels.